 Mineral Classification

-"Mineral classification is based on the chemical composition of minerals."
+It is based on the chemical composition of minerals.

 More exactly, the minerals with same or similar anions are grouped together.